Victory arrived a day later in Khulna

 The other battle was at Khulna Shipyard area.
 It began with the Pakistani forces ambushing a launch that was carrying freedom fighters along the Rupsha river.
 The liberation forces won, but at the cost of one freedom fighter who embraced martyrdom.
 Sixteen others were also injured.

-Finally at 10:30 in the morning, the freedom fighters marched towards Khulna Circuit House grounds where the flag of an independent Bangladesh was raised by Major (Retd) Joynul Abedin and Gazi Rahmatulla Dadu.
+Finally at 10:30 in the morning, the freedom fighters marched towards Khulna Circuit House grounds where the flag of an independent Bangladesh was raised by Maj (retd) Joynul Abedin and Gazi Rahmatulla Dadu.
 Another flag was hoisted in Shaheed Hadis Park by the freedom fighters.

 Sector-9 Commander MA Jalil later handed over several hundred prisoners of war, including commander of the Pakistani forces Brig Hayat Ali Khan, to General Dalbir Singh, chief of the Indian forces in the western region.